Pokémon Ranger: Reception

 Pokémon Ranger sold 193,337 copies in Japan on its release week.
 In terms of games reviews, Pokémon Ranger received fairly positive reaction, with a 70% ratio from GameRankings.
 IGN gave the game an overall score of 7.1 out of 10, citing the presentation, gameplay and graphics as the game's strong points but also citing the game's use of sound as a major drawback, with issues such as the game's use of the 8-bit sounds from the original Game Boy games as Pokémon cries.
 A lack of a multi-player mode was also a negative point in IGN's review.

 GameSpot gave a similar review to IGN, giving the game a 7.5 out of 10 overall.
 GameSpot commented that the game's "unique capturing system", "good-sized quest" and "attractive 2D graphics and animation" were the games good points while also commenting that issues such as possible scratching of the touch screen during capture and "basic exploration sequences" were the games notable bad points.
 While discussing the mixed quality of Pokémon spin-offs, Retronauts podcaster Jeremy Parish cited Pokémon Ranger as an example, with Parish later referring to it as "crappy".
 He cites the dialogue and story, commenting that while Pokémon was a kiddy game, the writing in Ranger is worse than in the main games.
 Fellow Retronauts contributor Justin Haywald criticized HAL Laboratory, which he says is normally a good developer, for making Ranger.

-As of March 31, 2008, Pokémon Ranger has sold 2.70 million copies worldwide.
+As of March 31, 2008, Pokémon Ranger has sold 2.70 million copies worldwide and 2.93 million copies lifetime.